pqnelson/pqnelson.github.com/_posts/2015-02-07-prolegomena-prop-logic.md

 # Introduction

-I will basically review propositiona logic at lightning speeds, just to make certain I've discussed important aspects of propositional logic.
+I will basically review propositional logic at lightning speeds, just to make certain I've discussed important aspects of propositional logic.
 Later I will write a sequel post for first-order logic.